saeed51100/machine-learning/forex-prediction/classification/readme-12.txt

 Completed part: 1
 --------------------------
 I have done the following part:
-    1- Create df_model from df and add the 'label' column
+    1- Create df_model from df and add the 'Label' column

 --------------------------
 VARIABLES FROM PREVIOUS PART